JetBrains/teamcity-documentation/topics/docker-wrapper.md

 <chunk include-id="docker-settings">

-In this section, you can specify a Docker image which will be used to run the build step.
-Once an image is specified, all the following options are available:
+In the _Docker Settings_ section of the build step settings, you can specify a Docker image which will be used to run the build step.
+Once an image is specified, all the following options become available.

 <table><tr>